COMCIFS/comcifs.github.io/cif-json.md

     1. `schema-version`: a JSON string giving the version of the CIF-JSON schema that this JSON object conforms to.
 CIF-JSON versioning follows [semantic versioning priniciples](http://semver.org/spec/v2.0.0.html).
     1. `schema-uri`: a URI for the CIF-JSON schema.
 10. (Reserved names).
-All JSON names starting with an upper-case letter are reserved for future development.
+All JSON names starting with an upper-case letter and appearing in JSON datablock objects are reserved for future development.

 ## Comments